 - Meeting and interacting with constituents in the office

 - Attending and assisting with constituent events

-The application deadline for Summer 2019 internships is February 1, 2019.
+The application deadline for Fall 2019 internships is March 15, 2019.
 Applications received after this date will not be eligible for summer consideration.
-The deadline for Fall 2019 applications will be April 1, 2019.

 To apply, please submit your application materials here: